matthewwall/weewx-interceptor/readme.txt

 *       IN      A       Y.Y.Y.Y
 *       IN      AAAA    ::1

-Y.Y.Y.Y is the address of the machine on which weewx is running the driver.

 This will redirect any requests to www.acu-link.com, but it will not redirect any requests to acu-link.com.

 2) Man-in-the-middle

 Use a proxy to capture HTTP traffic and redirect it to the driver.

-Here is an example of an Apache 'reverse proxy' configuration for the Acurite internet bridge.
+2a) Here is an example of an Apache 'reverse proxy' configuration for the Acurite internet bridge.
 The Apache server sends any requests from the internet bridge to the driver, and relays any responses from the driver back to the internet bridge.
 It applies only to traffic destined for www.acu-link.com.

 In the file /etc/apache2/conf.d/aculink.conf: